Frequently Asked Questions

 Q: Life is hectic!
 How can I be sure I make it to at least six Cultural Events per year?

-Berry College Calendar of Events to stay informed about upcoming events, then mark the events that are of genuine interest to you in your planner.
-By the time you graduate you will need to attend three Cultural Events for every semester of full time attendance in residence.
-Do not wait until the last weeks of term you intend to graduate to attend all the necessary events!
+Berry College Calendar of Events for those events that are of genuine interest to you.
+By the time you graduate you will need to attend three Cultural Events for every semester of full time attendance.
+Do not wait until the last weeks of term you intend to graduate to attend all the necessary events.
+Graduating seniors need to complete all cultural events by the date identified in Berry’s official academic calendar as the “Last day to withdraw with W or WF full term and 2nd 7 week classes; Deadline for Cultural Events. http://www.berry.edu/academics/calendar/

 Q: How about cultural experiences I’ve had on my own?
 Can I receive Cultural Events credit for personal travel or attendance at non-Berry cultural events?

-A: No. Berry College does not grant Cultural Event credit for outside experiences.
+No. Berry College does not grant Cultural Events credit for non-Berry experiences and events.
 Although we hope you will have many cultural experiences on your own away from Berry, the intent of the Cultural Events Program is to involve Berry students in the rich and varied cultural life of the college.

 Q: How and where is attendance at Cultural Events documented?
 How do I keep track of my Cultural Events credits?